* Important notice regarding the entrance examination conducted in the winter of FY2022 (January 2023)

-General Admission is the most basic type of entrance to the Department of Genetics, SOKENDAI.
+General Admission is the most basic type of entrance to the Genetics Program, SOKENDAI.
 It is open to every applicant, regardless of nationality or place of residence.
 There are two enrollment periods per year: April and October.
 The admission process starts with submission of an application package, including your CV, transcripts, a summary of your past research, and an outline of your proposed research at NIG.
-Then the Department of Genetics conducts an entrance examination.
+Then the Genetics Program conducts an entrance examination.
 There are two examinations held per year, each of which may be taken by students planning to enroll in either of the two enrollment periods following that examination.
 The summer examination may be taken by students for the upcoming October or April enrollments, and the winter examination may be taken by students for the upcoming April or October enrollments.

 Please see “Schedule of Admissions” for details: https://www.nig.ac.jp/nig/phd-program/admissions-top/admissions/schedule-of-admissions